zstrathe/zstrathe.github.io/index.md

 ---

-### Deep Neural Text Generation Models Trained with Song Lyrics
+### Deep Learning Text Generation Models Trained with Song Lyrics
 (Project for CIS 732: Machine Learning & Pattern Recognition)

-* Trained and evaluated unconditional text generation language models with a text corpus of song lyrics, utilizing recurrent neural networks (RNNs) and generative adversarial networks (GANs) in Python
+* Trained and evaluated unconditional text generation language models with a text corpus of song lyrics, utilizing recurrent neural networks (RNNs) and generative adversarial networks (GANs) in Python with the PyTorch deep learning framework

 [Link](http://example.com/)<br>
 <img src="images/6_deep_text_generation_project.png?raw=true" width="450"/>

 ---

-### Statisttical Analysis of Home Pricing with Linear Modeling
+### Statisttical Analysis of Home Pricing with Linear Modeling in R
 (Project for STAT 705: Regression and Analysis of Variance)

 * Utilized a linear model in R to conduct statistical analysis of home pricing in Kansas City, MO, and evaluated the linear model compared to a more-complex generalized additive model for predictive performance